You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 **Wall Breaks:** The wall break mechanic adds a new layer of interaction when the opponent is in a corner.
 On wall break, a player ends up in a beneficial starting state.

 **Characters:** The cast of the game boasts a diverse and comprehensive set of characters.
-In the fighting game genre, these character archetypes are the "*grappler*", "*zoner*", "*shoto*", "*pixie*" and etc.
+In the fighting game genre, these character archetypes are the "*grappler*", "*zoner*", "*shoto*", "*pixie*", etc.

-On top of archetypal difference, each character has a unique set of tools, combo routes, and interactions which gives rise to a deep player expression.
+On top of archetypal differences, each character has a unique set of tools, combo routes, and interactions, which gives rise to a deep player expression.

 ## Themes and Player Experience